WE ARE PAMS TANZANIA

 PAMS is not an acronym, but it does originate from our vision to provide Protected Area Management Solutions

-OUR VISION: For Tanzania to be a country where the value of its natural resources and its benefits are understood and upheld by all, and for best practice management principles to be applied in conserving natural resources in an ethical manner in all the areas where we work internationally.
+OUR VISION: For Tanzania to be a country where the value of its natural resources are understood and upheld by all.
+We focus on applying a process of best practice management, the aim being to conserve natural resources in an ethical manner.
+Our vision extends to international frontiers.

 Goals (2015 to 2020)